 Neuralink as mentioned by Tim on his article aims at redefining what humans will be, precluding by design any other alternative, as scary as it might be.

-It’s great that finally Tesla came along, and also Space X with their constant drive to explore Mars and alien beings there.
-I don’t deny the charm of all the discoveries that have been made and what we could still learn from the red planet, however believing is our chance to survive a mass extinction, not quite.
+It’s great that for instance, Space X came along with their constant drive to explore Mars and alien beings there.
+I don’t deny the charm of all the discoveries that have been made and what we could still learn from the red planet, however believing is a chance to survive a mass extinction, not quite.

 Nothing will ever change whether our brains are one with the net, able to harness AI or we colonize Mars.
 The greatest changes have been, are, and will always be coming from within ourselves.
 At the cost of sounding cheesy or trivial.

 It’s so much easier nowadays to rely on our artificial companions for answers, to look at technology for saving our lives though, believing this is our hope for the future seems a little far-fetched to me.